hoytpr/Lacto_genome/scripts.md

 ```

 <a name="scr06"></a>
-Script 6: Use Bandage to select plasmids as fasta files, and use these to create a Blast+ database
+Script 6: Use Bandage to select plasmid nodes and export them as fasta files, and use these to create a Blast+ database.
 ```
 blast+/2.8.1
 makeblastdb -in Bandage_plasmid1.fasta -out /lactoplasmid/lactoplasmid/lactoplas_db -parse_seqids -dbtype nucl